pirl-unc/command-line-tools/README.md

 The output is the full trace structure to standard output along with a tsv in the root directory named as trace_{workflow}.tsv

+LIMITATIONS:
+can only processes single include statements that do not span lines ( does process "as" includes )